MikeJollie2707/MichaelBot/docs/docs/index.md

 ## Convention

+The conventions in this document should be relatively straightforward.
+The conventions uses in `help` is a bit less clear, due to not having enough spaces.

-These are the conventions I use throughout this document:
+These are the conventions I use in the help command:

 ### Parameters